 Taking the above two stats, it is clear that Company WC will be able to generate cash in a more efficient way rather than Company Liquid.
 Working Capital Ratio alone is not sufficient to determine the liquidity.
 The following other financial indicators are also required:

-- Days inventory outstanding = Cost of sales per day ÷ Average inventories
+- Days inventory outstanding formula = Cost of sales per day ÷ Average inventories

-- Days sales outstanding = Net sales per day ÷ Average Accounts Receivable
+- Days sales outstanding formula = Net sales per day ÷ Average Accounts Receivable

-- Days payable outstanding = Cost of sales per day ÷ Average Accounts Payable
+- Days payable outstanding formula = Cost of sales per day ÷ Average Accounts Payable

 These measure the respective turnovers e.g. days inventory outstanding means how many times the inventory was sold and replaced in a given year.